 - Your discharge is not opposed by your creditors, trustee, or the OSB.

-- You are not required to pay any surplus income.
+- You are not required to pay any surplus income payments.

 - You have completed your financial counselling sessions.

-Conditional discharge: an absolute discharge will be granted when you meet some conditions.
-Typically, you’ll be asked to pay some money over a specific period, but the court may also impose other conditions.
+A conditional discharge will be granted when you meet some conditions.
+Typically, you’ll be asked to pay some money over a specific period, but the court may impose other conditions.